websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Acquisitions

-The Acquisitions panel shows how visitors arrive to your Site.
-It shows data for the channels, source/medium, and referrers from which visitors arrive to your Site.
+The Acquisitions panel shows how visitors arrive at your Site.
+It shows data for the channels, source/medium, and referrers.

 ![The Acquisitions panel allows you to easily see what sites refer the most traffic to your site.](./sites-dashboard/images/03.png)

-This report works best if your marketing campaign utilizes UTM parameters.
+This report works best if your marketing campaign uses UTM parameters.
 UTM parameters allow Analytics Cloud to determine where visitors arrive from (e.g., the specific referrer or ad campaign).

 The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
 Click *More Preset Periods* to reveal additional time ranges.
 Click *Custom Range* to filter by a start date and end date of your choice.